 If the decision not to prosecute was made by the Gardaí, a victim can ask the Gardaí for a summary of the reasons for the decision.

-To request a summary of the reasons for the decision not to prosecute you must send a Request for Reasons form to the Communications and Victims Liaison Unit at the address below.
-You can download the Request for Reasons form (pdf).
-It is also available in Garda stations.
+To request a summary of the reasons for the decision not to prosecute, you must send a Request for Reasons form to the Victims Liaison Unit at the DPP office.
+You can download the Request for Reasons form (pdf), which is also available in Garda stations.

-To request a review of a decision not to prosecute you should write to the Communications and Victims Liaison Unit requesting the review.
+To request a review of a decision not to prosecute, you should write to the Victims Liaison Unit requesting the review.
 See ‘Contact’ below for the address for the Victims Liaison Unit.

 You can find more information on how to request reasons and reviews on the DPP website.

-If your expectations are not met or if you have a query or complaint, you can write to the Director of Public Prosecutions.
+If you have a query or complaint, you can write to the Director of Public Prosecutions.